aclayton27/john-deere-dt-case-study/ai-usage-log.md

 Task:
 - Selected John Deere as the company
-- Created GitHub repository
+- Reviewed assignment instructions and rubric
-- Structured required files
+- Created GitHub repository and required file structure

 AI Tools Used:
-- ChatGPT for outlining project structure and workflow
+- ChatGPT for outlining project structure and understanding requirements

 What Worked:
-- Helped quickly organize the assignment requirements
+- Helped quickly organize the assignment workflow and clarify expectations

 What I Verified:
-- Confirmed assignment instructions and rubric expectations
+- Confirmed assignment requirements and rubric criteria before starting content development

 ---